Another Testament? of Jesus Christ — Rich Kelsey

 Holy Ghost Poured Out Before Pentecost:

-The Book of Mormon even has believers receiving the Holy Ghost, with evidence of speaking in tongues, about 578 years before the Holy Spirit was poured out in Jerusalem:
+The Book of Mormon has believers receiving the Holy Ghost about 578 years before the Holy Ghost was available to the New Testament Church:

 “And also, the voice of the Son came unto me, saying: He that is baptized in my name, to him will the Father give the Holy Ghost, like unto me; wherefore, follow me, and do the things which ye have seen me do.